mobgen/halo-documentation/pages/cms/content/cms_content_module_structure.md

 ## Segmentation

-Modules can segment the content so the applications request the content that is targetted to them.
-Segmentation doesn't protect the content from accessibility between users to the same module, but it is intended to be used as a way to clasify content.
+Modules can segment the content so the applications request the content that is targeted to them.
+Segmentation doesn't protect the content from accessibility between users to the same module, but it is intended to be used as a way to classify content.

 To enable segmentation in content instances, firstly it is needed to attach the segmentation tags to a module.